-This topic describes how to install preventive (RSU) or corrective (COR) service.
-You will use the SERVICE command to determine your current RSU service level, and then to receive, apply, and build the RSU or COR service that you ordered.
+This topic describes how to install preventive or corrective service.
+You will use the SERVICE command to determine your current preventive service level, and then to receive, apply, and build the preventive or corrective service that you ordered.
 After you have installed and tested the service, you will use the PUT2PROD command to place the service into production.
 In an SSI cluster, you will need to run the PUT2PROD command on each system that is a member of the cluster and is running the z/VM base component or feature that was serviced.

 The SERVICE and PUT2PROD commands support servicing the z/VM preinstalled components and features, and any other products that are in VMSES/E format and that have been updated to use the new functions of the PUT2PROD command.
-Table 1 on page 15 lists the z/VM preinstalled components, features, and products, in the usual service order.
+Table 1 on page 17 lists the z/VM preinstalled components, features, and products, in the usual service order.

-able 1.
+Table 1.
 Preinstalled components, features, and products, in preferred service order

 Product Component name

 VMSES/E VMSES

 REXX/VM REXX

 Language Environment® LE

 CMS CMS

 СР СР

 GCS GCS

 Dump Viewing Facility DV

 TSAF TSAF

 AVS AVS

 RSCS Networking for z/VM RSCS

 TCP/IP TCPIP

 Directory Maintenance Facility DIRM

 RACF® Security Server for z/VM RACF

 Performance Toolkit for z/VM PERFTK

-HCD and HCM for z/VM VMHCD

 Device Support Facilities R17 for CMS ICKDSF